willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 -pe <env> <nn>         Specify a parallel environment and number of processors.

--pe openmp <nn>        The openmp parallel environment provides multiple threads
+-pe smp <nn>           The smp parallel environment provides multiple threads
                        on one node. <nn> specifies the max number of threads.
 ====================== ========================================================